HishamLadha/finance-app/README.md

 #### Home/ Dashboard

 - [ ] Work on the monthly spending feature (needs to track only the spending over the last month.
 Each month, the spending should be reset to 0)
+- The above can be done by scheduling a cron job using supabase edge functions.
+To watch: https://www.youtube.com/watch?v=-U6DJcjVvGo
+- [ ] Work on the Chart feature

 #### Transactions

-- [ ] Transactions page - Should display all transactions in a table format with pagination.
+- [x] Transactions page - Should display all transactions in a table format with pagination.

 #### Accounts

+- [ ] When a user makes a transaction, money is deducted from an account (maybe they choose an account to deduct from or they set a default account).
 - [ ] Work on the feature where a user can transfer money between accounts
 - [ ] Work on the edit account feature (current not functional)